ontio/ontology/docs/specifications/native_contract/ontid.md

 ONT ID protocol is implemented as a native contract on the Ontology Blockchain platform.
 With the ONT ID contract, users can register IDs, manage their own public key lists, modify their personal profiles, and add account restorers.

-For most methods, if executes successfully, an event message will be pushed to notify the caller.
+Every non-query methods will push an event message to notify the caller when it executes successfully.
 Please refer to the [Events](#2.2.-events) subsection.

 ## 2.1 Methods

-**Note**: All the user's public key used as argument of following methods should be the transaction constructor's public key, i.e. it can pass the transaction's signature verification.
-And the public key should be bound to the user's ID except the register methods.
+**Note**: All the user's public key used as arguments of following methods should be the transaction constructor's public key, i.e. it can pass the transaction's signature verification.
+And the public key should be bound to the user's ID except for the register methods.

 ###  a.
 Identity registration